Create the WebLogic Deploy Tooling model

 Domain Settings

 Next, you need to create a server template that you will use with your dynamic cluster.
-Select the Server Templates element, add a new server template with the name todo-srv-template, and then click Create.
-After you create the template, enable Listen Port Enabled so that the screen looks like the following image.
+Select the Server Templates element, add a new server template using the + icon in the table header, specify the name as todo-srv-template, and then click OK.

 Server Template